burghoff/Scientific-Inkscape/README.md

 6. **Text Ghoster**: Adds a semi-transparent background to text so that it can be overlaid with data.
 7. **Combine by Color**: An extension that fuses paths of the same color and style together into a single path.
 Speeds up operations on plots with thousands of similar elements, like markers.
-8. **Favorite Markers**: Lets you designate certain markers as favorites, mainly for convenience.
+8. **Favorite Markers**: Lets you save certain markers as favorites.

 All were written by [David Burghoff](https://burghoff.org) at the UT Austin.
 If you find it useful, tell your collegaues!
 We would also appreciate it if you could give us a star on Github and on [Inkscape's website](https://inkscape.org/gallery/item/30306/).
 You may also find it helpful to map the extensions to hotkeys (done in the Edit > Preferences > Interface > Keyboard menu).